aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dot-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLS in Android Applications or Online App" h2="Export DOT to XLS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOT to XLS conversion feature inside your android applications.
-Firstly, you can convert DOT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+<h2>Why to Convert</h2>

+The DOT file format is a text-based format used to store diagrams, graphs, and networks.
+It is used by the popular open source graph visualization software Graphviz.
+However, the DOT file format is not supported by many applications, and it is not suitable for sharing or printing.
+Therefore, it is often necessary to convert DOT files to other formats such as HTML or XLS.

+<h2>How Aspose.Total helps for dot to xls conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate document manipulation and conversion features into their Android applications.
+It includes the powerful Aspose.Words for Android via Java API, which can be used to convert DOT files to HTML.
+After that, the Aspose.Cells for Java API can be used to convert HTML to XLS.
+This makes it possible to quickly and easily convert DOT files to XLS, allowing them to be shared and printed.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}